Nara-Network/nara-stable-ovault/docs/CROSS_CHAIN_DEPLOYMENT.md

 **Deploys:**

 - ✅ `MCTOFTAdapter` - Lockbox for MCT on hub
-- ✅ `USDeOFTAdapter` - Lockbox for nUSD on hub
+- ✅ `nUSDOFTAdapter` - Lockbox for nUSD on hub
-- ✅ `USDeComposer` - Cross-chain operations coordinator
+- ✅ `nUSDComposer` - Cross-chain operations coordinator

 **What it does:**